rebeccaredelmeier33/rentStabilizedAnalysis/README.md

-# Analysis of NYC TC201 Form - Real Estate Tax Data — 2021
+# Analysis of NYC landlord expenses and maintenance spending – Tax Commission TC201 Form — 2021

 This repository contains data and analytic code that support the CUNY j-school analysis of landlord spending on rent stabilized units.
 This analysis was done by Saugat Bolakhe, Liz Rosenberg, Saffiyah Riddle, and Rebecca Redelmeier for Lam Thuy Vo's data journalism class.